lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 2.** *My soul shall make her boast in the Lord.* Not like the boasting of the Pharisee, so hateful in the eyes of God, so offensive in the ears of the humble; for *the humble can hear this boasting and be glad,* which they would never do if it were not conformable to the rules of humility.
 Can any boasting be greater than to say, "I can do all things"?
 Yet in this boasting there is humility when I add, "In him that strengtheneth me."
 For though God likes not of boasting, yet he likes of this boasting, which arrogates nothing to ourselves, but ascribes all to him. *Sir Richard Baker.*

 **Verses 2-6.** There is somewhat very striking and pleasing in the sudden transitions, and the change of persons, that is observable in these few verses. *"My soul shall boast; ""The humble shall hear; " "I sought the Lord; ""They looked to him; ""This poor man cried."* There is a force and elegance in the very unconnectedness of the expressions, which, had they been more closely tied by the proper particles, would have been in a great measure lost.
-Things thus separated from each other, and yet accelerated, discover, as Longinus observes, the earnestness and the vehemency of the inward working of the mind; and though it may seem to interrupt, or disturb the sentence, yet quickens and enforces it. *Samuel Chandler, D.D.*
+Things thus separated from each other, and yet accelerated, discover, as Longinus observes, the earnestness and the vehemency of the inward working of the mind; and though it may seem to interrupt, or disturb the sentence, yet quickens and enforces it. *Samuel Chandler, D. D.*

 **Verse 3.** Venema remarks that after the affair with Achish, we are told in 1Sa 22:1, "His brethren, and all his father's house went down to the cave Adullam unto him, "and these, together with those who were in debt, and discontented with Saul's government, formed a band of four hundred men.
 To these his friends and comrades, he relates the story of his escape, and bids them with united hearts and voices extol the Lord. *C. H. S.*